History of colonialism: Expansion into the East

+Maritime South–East Asia and the Dutch East India Company (16th–20th century)

-Independence in the Americas (1770–1820)
+First decolonization: Independence in the Americas (1770–1820)

 During the five decades following 1770, Britain, France, Spain, and Portugal lost many of their possessions in the Americas.

 Britain and the Thirteen Colonies

 After the conclusion of the Seven Years' War in 1763, Britain had emerged as the world's dominant power but found itself mired in debt and struggling to finance the Navy and Army necessary to maintain a global empire.
-The British Parliament's attempt to raise taxes from North American colonists raised fears among the Americans that their rights as "Englishmen", and particularly their rights of self-government, were in danger.
+The British Parliament attempt to raise taxes from North American colonists raised fears among the Americans that their rights as "Englishmen", and particularly their rights of self-government, were in danger.

 From 1765, a series of disputes with Parliament over taxation led to the American Revolution, first to informal committees of correspondence among the colonies, then to coordinated protest and resistance, with an important event in 1770, the Boston Massacre.
 A standing army was formed by the United Colonies, and independence was declared by the Second Continental Congress on 4 July 1776.
 A new nation was born, the United States of America, and all royal officials were expelled.
 On their own the Patriots captured a British Invasion army and France recognized the new nation, formed a military alliance, declared war on Britain, and left the superpower without any major ally.
 The American War of Independence continued until 1783 when the Treaty of Paris was signed.
 Britain recognized the sovereignty of the United States over the territory bounded by the British possessions to the North, Florida to the South, and the Mississippi River to the west.